Shear viscosity and Stokes-Einstein violation in supercooled light and heavy water: Choice of literature data

-The existing sources of rotational diffusion data for D$_2$O are gathered in Table~\ref{Ragueneau_TableauLitteratureD2O_T1}.
+The existing sources of rotational correlation time data for D$_2$O are gathered in Table~\ref{Ragueneau_TableauLitteratureD2O_T1}.
 Most of the authors provide values of the spin-lattice relaxation time $T_1$.
-Qvist~\cite{Qvist2012} provides the rotational correlation time $\tau_{\theta}=\frac{1}{\omega_Q^2T_1}$, $\omega_Q=1.02.10^6\rm{s^{-1}}$ being the nuclear quadrupole frequency of deuterium.
-Hardy~\cite{Hardy2001} provides the ratio between the rotational diffusion coefficients $D_\mathrm{rot}=\frac{1}{6\tau_{\theta}}$ of light and heavy water.
+Qvist~\cite{qvist_rotational_2012} provides the rotational correlation time $\tau_{\theta}=\frac{1}{\omega_Q^2T_1}$, $\omega_Q=1.02.10^6\rm{s^{-1}}$ being the nuclear quadrupole frequency of deuterium.
+Hardy~\textit{et al.}~\cite{hardy_isotope_2001} provide the ratio between the apparent rotational diffusion coefficients $D_\mathrm{rot}=1/(6\,\tau_{\theta})$ of light and heavy water.
 We decided to convert all those data into the rotational correlation time $\tau_{\theta}$.

-The data of Hindman~\cite{Hindman1971} and Matubayasi~\cite{Matubayasi2001} are measured on the liquid-vapor equilibrium line.
-We decided to keep all the data of Hindman since in that temperature range, the vapor pressure does not exceed $10$ bars, while the rotational diffusion coefficient is nearly constant in that pressure range.
+The data of Hindman~\cite{hindman_relaxation_1971} and Matubayasi~\cite{matubayasi_structural_2001} are measured on the liquid-vapor equilibrium line.
+We decided to keep all the data of Hindman since in that temperature range, the vapor pressure does not exceed $10$ bars, while the rotational correlation time is nearly constant in that pressure range.
 For the same reasons as above, we used Matubayasi's data only up to $500$~K.

-Hindman~\cite{Hindman1971} and Qvist~\cite{Qvist2012} do not provide their raw data.
+Hindman~\cite{hindman_relaxation_1971} and Qvist~\cite{qvist_rotational_2012} do not provide their raw data.
 We read the temperature where they measured the rotationnal correlation time $\tau_{\theta}$ (Qvist) or the spin-lattice relaxation time $T_1$ (Hindman) on their figures and computed the expected value from the fits they provide.
-Ropp's data~\cite{Ropp2001} are directly read on their Fig.~3.
+Ropp's data~\cite{ropp_rotational_2001} are directly read on their Fig.~3.
 A reading uncertainty was added.
-Hardy's data~\cite{Hardy2001} are read as explained in Section~\ref{sec:DD2O} to deduce the rotational correlation time of D$_2$O from the fit of the rotational correlation time of H$_2$O (Eq.~\ref{Ragueneau_PowerLaw} with parameters given in Table ~\ref{RagueneauFitsPower}).
+Hardy's data~\cite{hardy_isotope_2001} are read as explained in Section~\ref{sec:DD2O} to deduce the rotational correlation time of D$_2$O from the fit of the rotational correlation time of H$_2$O (Eq.~\ref{Ragueneau_PowerLaw} with parameters given in Table~\ref{RagueneauFitsPower}).